It’s not unusual to get to know a client’s business when you’re freelancing.

 That wasn’t exactly a good thing.

 To market JointCharge effectively, we needed to change the conversation.
-We need customers to see that buying it in dry form wasn’t inconvenient, it was the best way to buy it.
+We needed to convince customers that buying HA in a dry form not only wasn’t inconvenient, but it was also the best way to buy it.

-And because the average consumer had no idea what hyaluronic acid was, we had to build trust.
+And because the average consumer had no idea what hyaluronic acid was, we first had to educate.

 Outcomes to Date

 Over time my contract grew to the point where I became the company’s marketing director and handled everything from marketing strategy to analytics reporting and project management.

 The company began to add customers via education at product shows, AdWords and Facebook, and word of mouth.